 Nicky Morgan is the Member of Parliament for Loughborough and served at the heart of Government as a Whip, Treasury Minister, Secretary of State for Education and Minister for Women and Equalities.
 An outstanding and memorable speaker Nicky worked at the heart of the UK government during one of its most important political and economic periods and is a regular contributor to programmes such as Question Time, Marr, Daily Politics, Any Questions and other BBC Radio 4 and Radio 5live programmes.
-Nicki chairs the influential House of Commons Treasury Select Committee having been elected by her fellow MP’s to the post in July 2017.
-He book.
-‘Taught not Caught: Educating for 21st Century Character’ is published on the 11th September 2017.
+Her book ‘Taught not Caught: Educating for 21st Century Character’ was published on the 11th September 2017.

 To inquiry about Nicky Morgan please contact us

 More about Rt Hon Nicky Morgan MP

 Nicky served as a senior Cabinet Minister under David Cameron in both of his governments, responsible for Education, Women and Equalities, having previously worked alongside George Osborne at the Treasury, as Economic, then Financial Secretary dealing with the European Union economic ministers, 2012 Autumn Statement, and 2013 Budget.
 During her time in the Cabinet as Secretary of State for Education, and Minister for Women and Equalities, she oversaw the publication of the 2016 Education White Paper, Educational Excellence Everywhere, led negotiations for the Department’s 2015 Spending Review settlement and 2015 and 2016 Budget allocations, which at over £50 billion per annum, was one of the government’s largest.